 If you live in Minnesota and your plan is buying a salvage car, then it is important that you understand everything about the laws and how they will apply to your purchase.
 Every state handles things differently.
 And that means even if you have purchased a salvage car in another state, you won’t necessarily know the process you need to go through before you can get insurance (MN insure) on the car and make it legally drivable again.

 What Does Minnesota Consider a Salvage Car?

 To begin with, you need to know the regulations surrounding whether or not a car in Minnesota is even considered salvage or eligible for this process.

 Vehicles must be no older than six model years or they must be deemed high value (they are worth $9,000 or more without the damage that is being questioned at the time).
 Additionally, the gross weight of the vehicle must be over 26,000 pounds.
-Other regulations that must be included for a car to be salvage are:
+Other regulations that must be included for a car to become a salvage are:

 - The insurance must have made a total loss claim, either paying for in full or replacing the vehicle after damage.

 - If the vehicle is self-insured, then it must have sustained damage that would cost 80% or more of the value for repairs.